Shereen3781/homecreditdefaultrisk/README.md

 Random Forest Classifier turned out to the best model with roc_auc_score of 78%.

-Two of these features are calculated by me to replace four features, DAYS_EMPLOYED_PERCENT represnting the percentage of the days employed relative to the client's age, and CREDIT_TERM represnting the length of the payment in months (since the annuity is the monthly amount due
+Two of these features are calculated by me to replace four features:
+DAYS_EMPLOYED_PERCENT represnting the percentage of the days employed relative to the client's age, and CREDIT_TERM represnting the length of the payment in months (since the annuity is the monthly amount due